-Will College Campuses Return to Normal in Fall 2021?
+Will College Campuses Return to Normal in Fall?

-Some experts say any return to normal life is still a couple of years off.
-For colleges, however, that timeline is significantly shorter, with a growing number of U.S. institutions announcing plans for resuming in-person instruction and bringing more students back to campus this fall.
+Experts say any return to normal life is still a couple of years off.
+For colleges, however, that timeline is significantly shorter.
+Institutions are racing to announce plans to bring students back for on-campus learning this fall, with a growing number stipulating that students must be vaccinated for COVID-19 before their arrival.

-Universities' announcements to reopen this fall coincide with the sending of acceptance letters.
-Schools need students, and given the flood of student petitions and lawsuits after charging full price for an online spring, colleges worry that students won't return for anything less than in-person.
+Universities' earliest announcements of fall reopening plans coincided with the sending of acceptance letters.
+Schools need students back, and given the flood of student petitions and lawsuits after charging full price for an online spring, many worry that students won't return for anything less than in-person.

 After charging full price for an online spring, colleges worry that students won’t return for anything less than in-person this fall.